ShaviyaVictor/custom_setup_template/README.md

 # custom_setup_template
 My custom template for setting up my projects, including the folder structure as well as the basic html head structure and contents.
+**Change where necessary**

 <img src="#" width="600" height="350" alt="">